Undergraduate Course: Modern Religious and Ethical Debates in Contemporary Literature (REST10049)

 The aim of this interdisciplinary course is to enable students from a variety of academic backgrounds to engage in religious and ethical debates as these are embodied in literary texts.
 A range of texts from the field of literatures in English are discussed and their contributions to, and interactions with, wider religious and ethical concerns are explored.
 In its widest sense, the context of these texts and their authors is established and this includes both the faith perspective and the ethical stance promoted, implied or critiqued in the text.

 The course draws on the diverse academic backgrounds of both staff and students as it offers opportunities to reflect on contemporary texts from a range of religious and secular traditions.
 After a session which introduces the approach to be taken, each week a text is set in its context and its contribution to religious and ethical debates of its time is explored.
-The course concludes with a review of material covered, and an opportunity to prepare for the final essay.
+The course concludes with a review of material covered, and an opportunity to prepare for the examination.
 As this is a team- taught course, a wide range of texts will be covered, and the specific texts will vary each year according to staff availability.
-In the past, these have included Graham Greene's The Power and the Glory; James Robertson's The Testament of Gideon Mack; Philip Pullman's His Dark Materials; Ruth Kluger's Still Alive: A Holocaust Girlhood Remembered; Jackie Kay's Fiere.
+In the past, these have included Graham Greene's The Power and the Glory; James Robertson's The Testament of Gideon Mack; Aldous Huxley's Brave New World; J.K.
+Rowling's Harry Potter series; Philip Pullman's His Dark Materials; Ruth Klüger¿s Still Alive: A Holocaust Girlhood Remembered.

 Student Learning Experience Information: